-Episode 208 of The CyberJungle is about 30 minutes long.
+Episode 225 of The CyberJungle is about 32 minutes long.
 You can hear it by clicking on the flash player below.
+The interview begins at about 23min.
 You may download the file directly – great for listening on many smartphones.
 Or, you may go to the listening options page and browse for other ways to hear the show.
-The interviews start at about the 16:50 mark.

 To listen to Episode 225 via the flash player:

 Cracking iPhone/iPad encryption; Andrey Belenko the developer of a new iOS encryption cracking tool by ElcomSoft

 A Bay Area Rapid Transit (Bart) Site Attacked by Anonymous, thousands of rider email addresses and passwords exposed.

 Open source edition: The Quadshot is a new kind of remote-control aircraft.
 It melds advanced open-source hardware, software and a unique airframe to provide the best parts of flying quadrocopters and airplanes.
 I saw the Quadshot while in the hallways of DefCon19.
 The creators claim it can be equipped with surveillance cameras.
 The next frontier in digital forensics?
 Quadshot is a Kickstart project, and the creators are looking to raise $25,000.
 Donors get the device once the funds are raised.
 See the link to the Kickstarter project, and all the details on the FlyQuadShot site.
 Download a conversation with Peter, one of the creators of Quadshot, recorded at DefCon19.

 To listen to the interview with Peter, one of the creators of Quadshot, via the flash player: